-- How much does it cost? - If you have If you have Part B, you pay a Part B premium each month, this amount is deducted from your monthly Social Security benefits.
+- How much does it cost? - If you have Part B, you pay a Part B premium each month, this amount is deducted from your monthly Social Security benefits.
 Most people will pay the standard premium amount.
-The standard premium is \$104.90 per month for 2015.
-If your income is above a certain amount, the premium may be more - How Do I Get Part B? - If you collect Social Security you automatically receive Part B - If you do NOT want Part B, you must dis-enroll following the instructions on your Medicare card
+The standard premium is \$135.50 per month for 2019.
+This is projected to increase to \$144.30/month for 2020.
+If your income is above a certain amount, the premium may be more. - How Do I Get Part B? - If you collect Social Security you automatically receive Part B - If you do NOT want Part B, you must dis-enroll instructions on your Medicare card